Cholesterol Baytown

 Symptoms:

 High cholesterol does not have any symptoms.
-Over decades, it can lead to build up of fatty plaques in the arteries, which also does not have signs or symptoms.
+Over decades, it can lead to a build-up of fatty plaques in the arteries, which also do not have signs or symptoms.
 If these plaques rupture, they can cause heart attack or stroke in otherwise asymptomatic people.

 Diagnosis: